Rubjerg/Graphviz.NetWrapper/README.md

             Edge edgeAB = root.GetOrAddEdge(nodeA, nodeB, "Some edge name");
             Edge edgeBC = root.GetOrAddEdge(nodeB, nodeC, "Some edge name");
             Edge anotherEdgeBC = root.GetOrAddEdge(nodeB, nodeC, "Another edge name");

+            // An edge name is optional and omitting it will result in a new nameless edge.
+            // There can be multiple nameless edges between any two nodes.
+            Edge edgeAB1 = root.GetOrAddEdge(nodeA, nodeB);
+            Edge edgeAB2 = root.GetOrAddEdge(nodeA, nodeB);
+            Assert.AreNotEqual(edgeAB1, edgeAB2);

             // We can attach attributes to nodes, edges and graphs to store information and instruct
             // graphviz by specifying layout parameters.
 At the moment we only support string